 Call and, if they have the guts to answer your call, use an inquisitive approach to seek to understand why they would say what they said.
 Let your tone communicate that the words were very hurtful.
-Bring to light any inaccuracies, half-truths and all-out lies but do so without invalidating their emotions.
-Perception is reality for the patient.
+Bring to light any inaccuracies, half-truths, and all-out lies but do so without invalidating their emotions.
+Perception is a reality for the patient.

 Be sure to speak accurately with incontrovertible statements.
-Instead of inflammatory emotional responses like, “You’re a damn liar!”, favor statements like, “ I feellike your review is libelous and that you’re hurting my online reputation with baseless accusations.”
+Instead of inflammatory emotional responses like, “You’re a damn liar!”, favor statements like, “ I feel like your review is libelous and that you’re hurting my online reputation with baseless accusations.”
 No one can say that you don’t feel what you say you’re feeling but they can say, “No, I’m not a liar!”

 Explain that you want to do everything within your power to make the situation right (within reason, whatever you feel is appropriate).
-Close the conversation with a polite request that the patient remove the online review but do not make threats that will inflame the situation further.
+Close the conversation with a polite request that the patient removes the online review but do not make threats that will inflame the situation further.

 Responding Online and Turn the Negative into a Positive

-Again, all local businesses will eventually get negative reviews, especially if they are being aggressive in their marketing and getting a lot of exposure online and higher new patient volume.
+Again, all dentists will eventually get negative reviews, especially if they are being aggressive in their marketing and getting a lot of exposure online and higher new patient volume.
 When a negative review pops up, we can turn this negative outcome into a positive by turning our response into a cleverly crafted marketing message.

 Each negative point in the review is a marketing opportunity.
 Here an example: